erinmoffatt/Registration_Blog/README.md

 # Erin Mofffatt Registration_Blog
 The coding was done in Microsoft Visual Code.
-Table of Contents The project is divided into 3 folders, index.html file and a Readme file (REAME.md).
+Table of Contents The project is divided into 3 folders, html files and a Readme file (REAME.md).
 The folders are:
 css: stores the style files for the pages
 img: stores logos, pictures to use in the webpages